 4. A woman’s ex told the children lies and manipulated them into hating their mother.

-I know many really good divorce attorneys, but I also know many bad ones.
+I know many really good divorce attorneys, but I also know some bad ones.
 Really bad ones.
 I think that many divorce attorneys get burned out, they have too many cases and they are unable to empathize with their clients.
 Plus, if you think about it, the structure of the system is very bad because the attorneys get paid hourly, so theoretically, if they are unethical, they could have the motivation to drag the case on and on so they can make more money.
 I’m not saying all attorneys do this, but I do know some who do.

 I have also seen the burn out, the excessive workload and non-empathy from judges.
 The decisions I have seen certain judges make in certain cases cause me to cringe and become nauseous because they were such bad decisions.